-Sixth graders study Roman and medieval history, and the literary focus for the class includes books that deal with Roman history, as well as chivalric tales and medieval ballads.
+Sixth graders study Roman and medieval history from around the world, and the literary focus for the class includes books that deal with Roman history, their Latin American geography block, as well as books with diverse protagonists.
 In main lessons, students write original narratives and expository compositions in history and world geography blocks, as well as document their observations of physics experiments in science blocks, requiring them to write clear, precise descriptions.
-Students are required to complete at least three book reports and should be able to discuss character, plot, and themes, while developing summarizing skills.
-Beginning in sixth grade, a language arts teacher complements the ongoing work of the class teacher and focuses on grammar, spelling, vocabulary, and composition.
-Grammar includes the study of compound and complex sentences, as well as independent and subordinate clauses, a review of parts of speech and parts of the sentence, prepositional phrases, direct and indirect objects, and punctuation.
-Vocabulary and spelling practice focuses on prefixes, suffixes, and word roots.
+Note-taking is introduced, often during the Latin American geography block.
+Beginning in sixth grade, a specialized language arts teacher complements the ongoing work of the class teacher and focuses on grammar, spelling, vocabulary, and composition skills.
+In Language Arts class, students are required to complete book reports and should be able to introduce, discuss, and draw conclusions about character and plot, while developing summarizing skills.
+Grammar includes the study of conditional tense, as well as independent and subordinate (dependent) clauses, a review of parts of speech and parts of the sentence, prepositional phrases, direct and indirect objects, and punctuation.
+Vocabulary and spelling practice focuses on Greek and Latin prefixes, suffixes, and word roots.

 In seventh grade, students are guided in their growing ability to read critically.
-They keep reading logs on books from an extensive outside reading list and write several book reports, in which emphasis is placed on plot summarization, character development, and theme analysis.
-The class also works on skills in note-taking, preparing outlines, and paraphrasing.
+They keep reading logs on books from an extensive reading list and write several book reports, in which emphasis is placed on plot summarization, character development, and theme analysis.
+The class also works on refining skills in note-taking, preparing outlines, and paraphrasing.
 The Renaissance is the major theme of seventh grade, and its literature is used as a model for creative writing.
-Short writing assignments for history and geography main lessons, or literature being read have particular goals for strengthening the mechanics of writing - development of varied and complex sentence structure, organization and development of paragraphs, transitions, and sequencing.
+Short writing assignments for history and geography main lessons or literature being read have particular goals for strengthening the mechanics of writing - development of varied and complex sentence structure, organization and development of paragraphs, transitions, sequencing, and the clear presentation of comparisons.
 Writing for science main lessons emphasizes precision and clarity of expression.
-The class also works with the theme of "wish, wonder, and surprise," expanding their ability to write creatively out of a mood or mode and in doing that to shape the English language accordingly.
-Students also write ballads and other poems, thus beginning an exploration of meter and rhyme schemes.
-Library research skills are introduced at this time, and children write longer research papers.
-Vocabulary and spelling quizzes are given, and students work with Warriner's English Grammar and Composition as well as vocabulary builders such as Wordly Wise.
+The class also has a creative writing main lesson with the theme of wish, wonder, and surprise, which expands their ability to write creatively out of a mood or mode that have historically shaped the English language accordingly.
+Students write ballads and other poems, thus beginning an exploration of meter and rhyme schemes.
+Library research skills are introduced at this time, and children write longer research papers, often in tandem with their block on the global Age of Exploration and Colonization.